-The 48th Annual Texas Renaissance Festival, the largest renaissance festival in the nation, returns to Texas this weekend with a kingdom of entertainment for the whole family.
+Among our favorite annual Houston-area fall festivals : there’s one that stands head and shoulders above the rest.
+The 51st Annual Texas Renaissance Festival, the largest renaissance festival in the nation, returns this October outside of Houston with a kingdom of entertainment for the whole family.

 Every year since 1974 the town of Todd Mission travels back to the 16th century, becoming a bustling village filled to the brim with stages, shops, artisans, vendors, and no shortage of characters – from kings, queens, and knights, to fairies and elven-kind.
 It’s annual attendance clocks in around 500,000 visitors – making it the Nation’s Largest Renaissance Festival.

-On October 8, the festival will made its glorious return to Texas with even more medieval festivities starting with a bonafide Bavarian Oktoberfest weekend.
-Other themed weekends are planned over the next couple months, including the ghoulish All Hallows Eve (October 29-30), and a cheery Celtic Christmas (November 25-27).
+The festival will make its glorious return to Texas on October 11 with even more medieval festivities starting with a bonafide a Oktoberfest celebration.
+Other themed weekends are planned over the next couple months, including a ghoulish All Hallows Eve (October 25-26), the Scottish spun, bagpipe-scored Highland Fling (November 22-23) and a cheery Celtic Christmas (November 28 – November 30).

 Additionally, festival goers can treat themselves to a myriad of fun games, rides, mazes, escape rooms, petting zoos, and attractions, as well as a stunning variety of performances across its 21 stages.